Remote code execution, cross-site scripting, and denial of service vulnerabilities account for 2/3 of known vulnerabilities in .NET ecosystem

 Remote code execution

 Remote code execution describes a type of vulnerability that occurs when an attacker is able to execute arbitrary commands or code in your application.
 The code execution can happen over a network and is therefore not tied to any specific geography.
+Related to this, is command injection security vulnerability.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.
 This is done by escaping the context of the web application; the web application then delivers that data to its users along with other trusted dynamic content, without validating it.